Life As a Lodging Manager

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

 There were about 47,800 jobs for Lodging Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Lodging Manager by 2026.
-There will be an estimated 5,000 positions for Lodging Manager per year.
+The BLS estimates 5,000 yearly job openings in this field.